 Test scores still matter.
 Even as more colleges are going test-optional, they are still very important in college admissions.
 In addition, just because a college does not use test scores when making admissions decisions, they may need test scores for other reasons.

-Here are seven ways test scores are used in the college admissions process:
+Here are seven ways they are used in the college admissions process:

 1. Required for admission